alkashef/timeline-visualization/README.md

 The purpose of this Excel sheet is to plot your courses on a timeline.
 This would make it clearer for you to see how many courses are running in parallel, or occurring at a particular time in the future.
 I have found this tool very useful while taking several Online courses on Coursera.
 It helped me estimate the work load and plan when to take the courses I am targeting.
 The sheet is tuned to Coursera courses but you can generalize it other courses and projects.

+The sheet file is called `Courses Schedule.xlsx` and can be found in this repository's main directory.
+It was created on Microsoft Excel 2010.

 ![Snapshot of the timeline sheet](https://github.com/alkashef/coursestimeline/raw/master/Snapshot.png)

 ## Elements of the Sheet